 Note the new position of brackets in the reference when it follows a quotation: around everything, not just the date and page number.

 There are two major reasons why a quotation might not itself be a sentence.
 One is that the quoting writer might not want to quote any more than a word or phrase.
-The other is that a complete sentence needing to be quoted might have to be partially paraphrased because one or more of its words does not fit the new context.
-One possible reason for this is the original writer’s use of a pronoun like it which stops making sense when transferred to a new text.
-Another is original wording of such length that the quoting writer has chosen to summarise some of it.
-A third is an occasional need to change the grammar of the quotation to make it fit its new surrounding words.
+The other is that a complete sentence chosen to be quoted might have to be partially paraphrased instead because one or more of its words does not fit the new context.

 Single words and phrases may be quoted if they are somehow striking, for example through being original, emotive or non-standard.
-An easy way to fit them into a sentence is with a verb of saying like SPEAK OF, MENTION or CALL (for more possibilities, see 150.
-Verbs Signalling Indirect Speech), like this:
+An easy way to fit a quoted noun or noun phrase into a sentence is with an object-taking speech verb like CALL, REFER TO, MENTION or SPEAK OF (for more possibilities, see 150.
+Verbs with Indirect Speech), like this:

 (c) It is fashionable among development theorists to speak of a “population explosion”.